The Australian Consumer Law (ACL) has introduced a significant update affecting businesses all across Australia as we move into 2025.

 The new laws do not apply to services if they are not supplied directly to a consumer.

-This wording is only mandatory for businesses who offer services that will not be carried on or engaged further by another trade or profession.
+This wording is only mandatory for businesses that offer services not intended for further commercial use by another trade or profession.

 Further, this mandatory wording does not apply to service or supply contracts with insurance, gas, electricity or telecommunications services.